-In the B2B market implementing an effective lead generation process is crucial to maintaining a pipeline of sales opportunities.
+In the B2B market implementing an effective lead generation programme is crucial to maintaining a pipeline of sales opportunities.
 However, many businesses fail to plan ahead to ensure they have enough fresh leads to maintain a healthy level of sales and profit.

-The majority of B2B firms boast some form of lead generation, but just 9 percent of B2B marketers are effective in generating the leads they require, according to Demand Metric.
+The majority of B2B firms boast some form of B2B lead generation, but just 9 percent of B2B marketers are effective in generating the leads they require, according to Demand Metric.

 This figure is pretty disappointing, particularly when you consider the level of commitment and money that is invested in lead generation.
 So, what are the key signals that your lead generation programme requires some attention?